kyzsuukii/FRIDA-setup-in-TERMUX/README.md

 ```
 pkg install python
 ```
--Install sudo by by using this command
+- Install sudo by by using this command
 ```
 pkg install tsu
 ```